pyconru/pycon.ru/pages/register/content.en.md

 ## The tickets' cost

-The first 100 tickets cost:
+The tickets cost:

-• 18 000 rubles (upon arrival in a double or triple room)
+• 20 000 rubles (upon arrival in a double or triple room)

-• 24 000 rubles (for single occupancy)
+• 26 000 rubles (for single occupancy)

 <b>Your ticket includes:</b>